Scientific Name: Corylus colurna

 Flowers: Catkin (ament), Yellow, Green, Mar

-Fruit: Aggregate fruit, Edible, Nut, (Accessory tissue), Green, Brown
+Fruit: Aggregate fruit, Edible, Nut, (Accessory tissue), Green, Brown, Sep-Oct

 Key ID Features:

-Trunk short with dense, horizontal, low branching; leaves broad ovate to obovate, semi-glossy, double-toothed, to 13cm long; catkins (male) up to 8cm long in March; fruit with spiny and hairy husks that extend beyond the 4-6 nuts they enclose.
+Trunk short with dense, horizontal, low branching; leaves alternate, broadly ovate to obovate, most blades 8-13cm x 6-10cm wide, double-toothed; catkins (male) up to 8cm long in March; nuts 1-1.5cm long x 8-10mm wide, spiny and hairy husks extend beyond the 4-6 nuts they enclose.
 Winter ID: bark grey but may flake off on mature trees to reveal an orange-brown inner bark.